 I’m a huge fan of the Haunted Mansion ride at Disney World.
-So for me, Halloween is the perfect time to deck my house out in Haunted Mansion decorations!
-Last year I made this “Beware of Hitchhiking Ghosts” over the door sign, and this year I’ve created these fun lanterns.
-Keep reading to find out how to make them yourself, and how to grab a free Cricut cut file for the designs.
+So, Halloween is the perfect time to deck my house out in Haunted Mansion decorations!
+Last year I made this “Beware of Hitchhiking Ghosts” over the door sign, and this year, I’ve created these fun lanterns.
+Keep reading to find out how to make them yourself and how to grab a free Cricut cut file for the designs.

-Today I’m going to share with you a craft inspired by the Haunted Mansion ride at Disney World.
-My kids like to tease me that I like the Haunted Mansion ride a little “too much”.
+Today, I will share a craft inspired by the Haunted Mansion ride at Disney World.
+My kids like to tease me that I like the Haunted Mansion ride a little “too much.”
 It’s true, I love it.
-I love the creepy caretaker and the silly singing ghosts, and the wallpaper with the eyes staring back at you.
+I love the creepy caretaker, the silly singing ghosts, and the wallpaper with the eyes staring back at you.
 I dream of a dinner party as fun as the one with the dancing ghosts in the ride.

-I’m going to show you how to very simply turn some plain black lanterns into Haunted Mansion lanterns.
+I’m going to show you how to turn some plain black lanterns into Haunted Mansion lanterns very simply.
 You’ll need an “e” cutting machine for this.
-I’ve provided 2 free cut files for you to download.
-The best part about this project is after Halloween you just peel the images off of the lantern and you can reuse it for other occasions.
+I’ve provided two free cut files for you to download.
+The best part about this project is that after Halloween, you peel the images off the lantern, and you can reuse them for other occasions.

-Cricut Adhesive Foil.
-Which is kinda like really thick aluminum foil.
-It gives the lanterns a great texture and I love how the light bounces off of the foil.
+- Cricut Adhesive Foil.
+Which is kinda of like really thick aluminum foil.
+It gives the lanterns a great texture, and I love how the light bounces off of the foil.

 Step One:

-Begin by downloading the two free svg Cricut files from my site by clicking HERE.
-There is the “WELCOME FOOLISH MORTALS” text and the Hitchhiking Ghosts silhouette available for you to grab.
+Begin by downloading the two free SVG Cricut files from my site.
+The “WELCOME FOOLISH MORTALS” text and the Hitchhiking Ghosts silhouette are included in the SVG bundle.

 Step Two: